Semidefinite programming for understanding the limitations of Lindblad equations: Solving for steady-state order-by-order

-It is possible to expand the NESS density matrix in powers of $\epsilon$.
-Owing to the previously mentioned assumption that ${\rm Tr}\left({H}_{SB}~\genrho(0)\otimes \genrho_B\right)=0$, it can be shown that, only even powers of $\epsilon$ can feature in any such expansion [Sec.
-3.3 of Ref.~\onlinecite{breuer_book}].
+In this section, we highlight an expansion of the exact steady-state in powers of the system-bath coupling $\epsilon$.
+Assuming Eq.~\eqref{eq:odd_point} holds,} it can be shown that only even powers of $\epsilon$ can feature in any such expansion, \mkdev{utilizing the time-convolution-less form (TCL) [Secs.~3.3,~9.2.2 of Ref.~\onlinecite{breuer_book}]}.
 Hence we have,

 where $\genrho_{\rm NESS}^{(2m)}$ stands for the order-by-order NESS density matrix.
-The QME describing the evolution of $\genrho(t)$ in the long-time limit can also be expanded in the so-called time-convolution-less (TCL) form [Sec.(9.2.2) of Ref.~\onlinecite{breuer_book}].
-Such an expansion from Eq.~\eqref{NESS_expansion}, up to some arbitrary high-order, can be formally written as
+The QME describing the evolution of $\genrho(t)$ in the long-time limit can also be expanded in the TCL form.
+Such an expansion up to some arbitrary high-order, can be formally written as

 In Eq.~\eqref{general_TCL_QME}, {for $m=0$, }we have that:

 The higher order superoperators $ {\mathcal{L}}_{2m}[\genrho(t)]$ that appear in Eq.~\eqref{general_TCL_QME} are more complicated and there is a systematic way to obtain them.
 Because the QME must be a linear equation, each superoperator appearing in the above expansion is linear.
 Since, $\genrho_{\rm NESS}$ is the long-time steady-state, by definition, it satisfies